arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-distance/tutorials/how-distance/content.md

 There's also a small power indicator LED that lights up when the board is on.

-You can grab the full schematic and PCB files from the [Modulino Distance product page](https://docs.arduino.cc/hardware/modulinos/modulino-distance).
+You can grab the full schematic and PCB files from the [Modulino Distance page](https://docs.arduino.cc/hardware/modulinos/modulino-distance).

 ## Programming with Arduino